Sister Mary Cecilia Ruggiero, MM

 Ever conscious of her appearance and her decorum (as she was wont to call it) she would set off on horseback with her hat, her gloves and her riding boots to visit the villages and work with the midwives she so devotedly trained.
 On one occasion two of us along with a Maryknoll Father took off together to motivate and animate midwives, health promoters and catechists.
 It was a long trip, so we stopped at a halfway point, dismounted and took a break.
 When it was time to continue Cecilia was too short to reach the stirrup.
 Father very thoughtfully cupped his hands and told her to step up.
 Because she was on the heavy side, he gave a hefty push and Cecilia went flying over the horse and landed on the other side.
 Horrified, we look at each other and rushed to help her, but she was already upright, brushing herself off, and straightening her hat, she looked at us with a smile and said, “Let’s try again”.
 And that seemed to be the theme of her life.
 If something didn’t work, let’s try again!

 In 1976, she accepted a full time job as Regional Coordinator.
 With tears in her eyes, she left Jacaltenango and graciously assumed her leadership role.
-Finishing her term in 1979, she single-handed took on a priestless parish in Argueta, Solola where she was pastor, healer and friend to all.
+Finishing her term in 1979, she single-handedly took on a priestless parish in Argueta, Solola where she was pastor, healer and friend to all.
 Even though there was a pastor named from a parish in Panajachel, she organized the parish structure with responsibility given to the laity.
 Once again, she became the animator, the resource person and the challenger.
-We all stopped and visited as we went back and forth to the City and were always received with cookies and coffee!
-Cecilia remained in Argueta for 23 years until in May of 2003 she fell.
-She said then, “Maybe I stayed too long – I slipped on a rock and am 90 yrs old”.
+We all stopped and visited as we went back and forth to the city and were always received with cookies and coffee!
+Cecilia remained in Argueta for 23 years until in May of 2003 she fell and broke her hip.
+She said then, “Maybe I stayed too long – I slipped on a rock and am 90 yrs old.”
 Before she was carried out and taken to Maryknoll the people bestowed the Mayan mortaja upon her, a garment worn by all Indian women at the time of death.

-Following surgery, undaunted she returned to Guatemala in a semi-retired capacity, living next to two other Maryknoll Sisters in San Marcos.
+Following a period of rest, undaunted she returned to Guatemala in a semi-retired capacity, living next to two other Maryknoll Sisters in San Marcos.
 In July of 2004, she left Guatemala for the last time, with a heavy heart, leaving behind a legacy we all cherish.

 Her years in the Eden community, where she took the Maryknoll Family as her Prayer Ministry, were happy ones where she contributed much to the celebrations, liturgies and spirit of the group.
 She was especially delighted when she was given a motorized scooter, as it was harder and harder for her to get around.
 She would race through the halls and check each bulletin board, the mailroom as well as stop to visit her friends.
 She did the same in Guatemala in her little yellow car, out driving us all even at the age of 80.